 - This may result in resource conflicts that only become apparent on Tuesday after all project managers have updated their plans (red square).

 - The team leaders have until Tuesday night or Wednesday (red circle) to resolve any conflicts.
 It is essential that the priorities are aligned with the strategy.
 Remember that those involved need to understand the strategy so that it can be considered here.

 - Finally – depending on the PMO (Project Management Office) competencies – there will be a meeting with a steering group / top management in which the resolutions are passed for all remaining decisions resulting from conflicts.

-Below you will find out how the planning processes differ between line and matrix organizations.
+Below, you will find out how the resource planning processes differ between line and matrix organizations.

-Our tip: Get everyone involved to agree that resource planning in project management for the current and the upcoming cycle can be changed solely under exceptional circumstances.
+Our tip: Get everyone involved to agree that project resource management for the current and the upcoming cycles can be changed solely under exceptional circumstances.
 The use of resources can only be rescheduled for subsequent cycles.

 The Planning Process in the Line Organization

 In the line organization, the negotiations are not about people but rather the deliverable deadlines.
 The project managers plan which deliverables they need by what date.
 They forward these requirements to the team leaders.